-- LLDP can run several instances using different destination MAC addresses, to distinguish between a Two-Port MAC Relay, a Provider Bridge, and a Customer Bridge all reachable on the same point-to-point link. - This is another way of describing a "shared medium". - Question #1: Is running one application on one instance of LRP with the Provider Bridge, and another application on another instance of LRP with the remote Customer Bridge in the scope of LRP or not? - Editor's answer: Not in scope.
+- LLDP can run several instances using different destination MAC addresses, to distinguish between a Two-Port MAC Relay, a Provider Bridge, and a Customer Bridge all reachable on the same point-to-point link. - This is another way of describing a "shared medium". - LRP != MRP, because MRP is a multicast protocol and LRP is not. - Question #1: Is running one application on one instance of LRP with the Provider Bridge, and another application on another instance of LRP with the remote Customer Bridge in the scope of LRP or not? - Editor's answer: Not in scope.